Eyad-Amer/Algorithms-Code/README.md

 # Algorithms-Code
-This project has more then 30 algorithms code in java
+This project has more then 30 algorithms code in java:
+1) Parking Problem algorithm.
+2) Tortoise and Hare algorithm(Floyd's cycle-finding algorithm).